 Internal Links are simply a MUST for SEO

 Google.
 Bing.
 Baidu.Yandex.
 Ask.com.
 DuckDuckGo.
-Every search engine is busily ranking your online content but they all require links to navigate your site.
+Every search engine ranks your online content busily, but they all require links to navigate your site.
 While external links connect your content to external sources, your content’s internal links connect your content to your own site’s previously published content with similar themes.
-Internal links also help search engines better understand your website’s content in general as well as its overall structure.
-Simply put, learning why, when, where, and how to add internal links will help you market for success by strengthening your site’s SEO, getting your site in front of your target audience.
+Internal links also help search engines better understand your website’s general content and its overall structure.
+Simply put, learning why, when, where, and how to add internal links will help you market for success by strengthening your site’s SEO and getting your site in front of your target audience.

 So, just what are Internal Links anyway?